 Most interpretations of Silbury Hill have, up to now, concentrated on its monumental size and its final shape.
 It has generally been thought to be a concerted effort of generations of people building something out of a common vision and spiritual zeal akin to that spurred the creation of soaring medieval cathedrals.
 The flat top, especially, was often seen to be a “platform” deliberately built to bring people closer to the skies.
 But new evidence is increasing telling us that our Neolithic ancestors display an almost obsessive desire to constantly change the monument – to rearrange, tweak and adjust it.
 It’s as if the final form of the Hill did not matter – it was the construction process that was important.

-In essence, the Silbury Hill was possibly an wholesome endeavor devoid of any boastful demonstration usually associated with massive man-made structures.
+In essence, the Silbury Hill was possibly a ‘conscientious’ endeavor devoid of any boastful demonstration usually associated with massive man-made structures.
 Instead, the enigmatic mound might have espoused the societal effort of the builders, who could have passed their techniques and skills for generations – so as to endow the Neolithic hill its ‘dynamic’ architectural scope.
-This fascinating ambit of ‘sharing of ideas’ could have gone beyond just the physical limit of the structure itself.
-Simply put, the location of the Silbury Hill, along with its internal arrangement and layering of certain materials (like antler picks, gravel, chalk and stones), might have played a symbolic role that was intangibly significant to the original builders.
+This fascinating scope of ‘sharing of ideas’ could have gone beyond just the physical limit of the structure itself.
+Simply put, the location of the Silbury Hill, along with its internal arrangement and layering of certain materials (like antler picks, gravel, chalk, and stones), might have played a symbolic role that was intangibly significant to the original builders.

 While the exact purpose of such a gigantic achievement is still shrouded in mystery, there has been no dearth of legends surrounding the Neolithic mound.
 As a matter of fact, the very name Silbury Hill comes from the legendary King Sil who was ‘supposedly’ buried deep inside the mound while still being perched on the back of his horse.
 As legends morphed into folklore, the king’s mount became a golden horse along with a life-like gold statue of the king himself.